WallStreetMojo

 PE Graph

 Currently, the market is commanding $20/EPS (defined as PE); however, in the past, this stock was trading at $8.6/EPS.
-This implies that the stock is overvalued with PE = 20x when compared with historical PE = 8.6x, and we may recommend a SELL position on this stock.
+This implies that the stock is overvalued with PE = 20x compared with historical PE = 8.6x, and we may recommend a SELL position on this stock.

 #2 – Sector Multiple Method

-In this approach, we compare current multiples to those of other companies, a sector, or a market.
+This approach compares current multiples to those of other companies, a sector, or a market.
 Below is a hypothetical example to explain this methodology.

 IT Sector PE